bristlemouth/bm_protocol/ENV_SETUP.md

 `make dfu_flash` can be used with both the bootloader and main applications.

-### Uploading .elf to Memfault

-After building the project, run `make memfault_upload`.
-Make sure your .env file is set up ahead of time!

-### Uploading memfault coredump over GDB
-If you're in GDB and a crash occurs, this is how you capture a coredump to upload to memfault (make sure you already ran `make memfault_upload`!) :

-In GDB:
-`source ../../../src/third_party/memfault-firmware-sdk/scripts/memfault_gdb.py`

-then

-`memfault login your@email <your memfault API key goes here> -o sofar-ocean -p bristlemouth`

-finally

-`memfault coredump`

 #### Flashing with a specific STLink device
 If you have more than one STLink debugger connected to your computer, you must tell the flashing script which one to use.
 The way to do this is as follows: